bottlecapper/EmoCycleGAN/README.md

 ## To-Do List

+- [ ] Denoising and Source Separation
 - [x] Vocoder comparison
-- [ ] Denoising (decompose speaker1 and speaker2)
-- [ ] Learn the mapping between source and target F0
+- [ ] Learn the mapping of F0 and power envelope
-- [ ] Different loss function
+- [ ] Different NN architecture and loss
 - [ ] Hyper parameter tuning
+- [ ] Ablation study of F0, MCEP and power envelope
 - [ ] Train on more emotion pairs
-- [ ] Ablation study of F0 and MCEP
 - [ ] Objective and subjective evaluation